viiku/design-patterns/strategy/notes.md

 a.
 Implement different algorithms while following the Strategy interface
 b.
 Can be swapped in and out without changing the Context

+**Strategy design pattern is very helpful when we've multiple objects using same methods due to this chances of code duplication increases.**